-Based on our current business plan, we anticipate that our operating activities will use approximately \$260,000 in cash per month over the next twelve months, or approximately \$3,120,000.
-Currently we have limited cash on hand, and consequently, we are unable to fully implement our current business plan.
+Based on our current business plan, if we had sufficient capital resources, we anticipate that our operating activities would use approximately \$400,000 in cash per month over the next twelve months, or approximately \$4.8 million of which approximately \$350,000 per month can be paid through current revenue collections.
+Currently we have only limited cash on hand, and consequently, we are unable to implement our current business plan.
 Accordingly, we have an immediate need for additional capital to fund our operating activities.

-In order to remedy this liquidity deficiency, we are actively seeking to raise additional funds through the sale of equity and debt securities, and ultimately, we will need to generate substantial positive operating cash flows.
-Our internal sources of funds will consist of cash flows from operations, but not until we begin to realize additional revenues from the sale of our products and services.
+In order to remedy this liquidity deficiency, we have cut spending and are actively seeking to raise additional funds through the sale of equity and debt securities.
+Ultimately, we will need to generate substantial positive operating cash flows.
+Our internal sources of funds will consist of cash flows from operations, but not until we begin to realize substantial additional revenues from the sale of our products and services.
 As previously stated, our operations are generating negative cash flows, and thus adversely affecting our liquidity.
-If we are able to secure sufficient funding in the near term to fully implement our business plan, we expect that our operations could begin to generate significant cash flows during early 2021, which should ameliorate our liquidity deficiency.
+If we are able to secure sufficient funding in the first half of 2022 to fully implement our business plan, we expect that our operations could begin to generate positive cash flows by the end of 2022, which should ameliorate our liquidity deficiency.
 If we are unable to raise additional funds in the near term, we will not be able to fully implement our business plan, in which case there could be a material adverse effect on our results of operations and financial condition.